ecmwf/anemoi-graphs/docs/graphs/edges/multi_scale.rst

 The multi-scale connections can only be defined with the same source and target nodes.
 Edges of different scales are defined based on the refinement level of an icosahedron.
-The higher the refinement level, the shorther the length of the edges.
+The higher the refinement level, the shorter the length of the edges.
 By default, all possible refinements levels are considered.

 To use this method to build your connections, you can use the following